 Of course, this doesn’t only happen in organisations.
 Our aversion to conflict affects our personal lives too.
 Hoping a problem will magically disappear seems preferable to having one of those difficult conversations!

-‘What is important is seldom urgent and what is urgent is seldom important.’
+‘What is important is seldom urgent, and what is urgent is seldom important.’
+Dwight D. Eisenhower

 3. We don’t learn how to use conflict creatively

 We need to be nudged out of our ruts if we’re going to keep growing and be creative.
-Great leaders know that they have to use ‘provocations’ to shake things up and that this can cause conflict.
-For example, Miles Davis used to repeatedly disband his jazz groups and form new ones; Tim Smit, CEO of the Eden Project, takes similar action by regularly moving employees out of a role, so they don’t get stuck in routines.
+Great leaders know that they have to use ‘provocations’ to shake things up.
+And yes, this can cause conflict.
+For example, Miles Davis repeatedly disbanded his jazz groups and formed new ones; Tim Smit, CEO of the Eden Project, takes similar action by regularly moving employees out of a role, so they don’t get stuck in routines.
 Does this produce conflict?
 Of course!
 It disrupts the status quo, and that will always ruffle feathers.

-Very few people are good in dealing with conflict…they don’t really harness the creative potential
+Very few people are good at dealing with conflict…they don’t really harness the creative potential.

-‘ ‘Good’ conflict is good for you – don’t shy away from it.’
+‘Good’ conflict is good for you – don’t shy away from it.”Peter Senge